jelleroorda/social-divi/readme.txt

 By default this is in the footer, and in the second menu bar.

 == Screenshots ==
-1. Overview of the new Divi theme options
+1. Overview of the new Divi theme options.
+2. New icons in the header & footer of a plain Divi install.
+3. Changing the colors through the Theme Customizer.